John I of Brandenburg: Dividing the Margraviate

 When the Margraviate was divided, John I received Stendal and the Altmark, which was considered the "cradle" of Brandenburg, and would remain a part until 1806.
 He also received the Havelland and the Uckermark.
 His brother Otto III received Spandau, Salzwedel, Barnim, the Lubusz Land and Stargard.
 The most important factors in this division were revenue and the number of vassals; geographical factors played only a subordinate rôle.
 Their successors as Margraves of Brandenburg, Otto IV "with the Arrow", Waldemar "the Great" and Henry II "the Child" all stem from the Johannine line.
 Otto's sons and grandsons and John's younger sons also styled themselves "Margrave of Brandenburg" and as such co-signed official document — for example, John's sons John II and Conrad so-signed in 1273 the decision to move Mariensee monastery to Chorin — however, they remained "co-regents".

 The Ottonian line died out in 1317 with the death of Margrave John V in Spandau, so that Brandenburg was reunited under Waldemar the Great.
 The Johannine line died out only three years later, with the death of Henry the Child in 1320, ending Ascanian rule in Brandenburg.
 In 1290, nineteen Margraves of the two lines had gathered on a hill near Rathenow; in 1318 only two Margraves were left alive: Waldemar and Henry the Child.
 The last Ascanian in Brandenburg, the eleven-year-old Henry the Child, only played a minor rôle and was already at the mercy of the various houses trying to grab power in the upcoming power vacuum.

-Marriage and issue
+Marriage and children

 In 1230, John I married Sophie of Denmark (1217–1247), daughter of King Valdemar II of Denmark and Berengaria of Portugal.
 With her, he had the following children: